 Innovation and quality are very much part of Nova Energy’s generation activities.
-Our electricity generation utilises a range of renewable geothermal energy and clean-burning natural gas facilities.
+Our electricity generation utilises a range of clean-burning natural gas facilities.
 This diversified portfolio has been built up over the years providing us with the skills and knowledge to tackle a wide range of generation projects.

 Further renewable energy projects being evaluated include investment into new tidal-generation technologies.